thomergil/prusa-mmu2s/README.md

 The latest firmware is [provided by Prusa](https://help.prusa3d.com/downloads/mmu2/firmware).
 Perform the upgrade by [following these instructions](https://help.prusa3d.com/article/firmware-updating-mmu2s_155118), connecting the USB cable to the side of the MMU2S.
 Do **not** use OctoPrint for this.

-### You may want to consider factor resetting the MMU2S
+### You may want to consider factory resetting the MMU2S

 I did it a dozen times.
 I'm not sure it helped anything, but [here are instructions to factory reset the MMU2S](https://help.prusa3d.com/article/factory-reset-mmu2s_1920).